tomtaylor/term-extractor/README.txt

 == FEATURES/PROBLEMS:

-* Just support the Yahoo Term Extractor API at the moment.
+* Just supports the Yahoo Term Extractor API at the moment.
 More soon.

 == SYNOPSIS: